AleksandrRogov/DynamicsWebApi/.github/README.md

 ### Dynamics 365 Web Resource
 To use DynamicsWebApi inside Dynamics 365 you need to download a browser version of the library, it can be found in [dist](/dist/) folder.

-Upload a script as a JavaScript Web Resource, add it to a table form or reference it in your HTML Web Resource and then initialize the main object:
+Upload a script as a JavaScript Web Resource, add it to a table form or reference it in the HTML Web Resource and then initialize the main object:

 ```ts
 //By default DynamicsWebApi makes calls to